Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 You want to hear wolves howl in the silence of the starry night.

-You want the thrill of encountering a moose on the trail.
+You want the thrill of encountering a majestic moose on the trail.

 And you might get more than you bargained for, in terms of weather: wind, thunderstorms, icy mists...

-Ah, you'll fall hard for this feisty, lovely island.
+Ah, you'll fall hard for this feisty, lovely and isolated island.

-For one thing, you can only visit her for a few brief months in the summer.
+For one thing, you can only visit her for a few brief months, mid April through October.

-And you'll have to fly on a tiny plane, or board a boat and hunker down for many hours, to cover the watery miles she keeps between herself and civilization.
+And you'll have to fly on a tiny float plane, or board a ferry boat and hunker down for many hours, to cover the watery miles she keeps between herself and civilization.